facebookresearch/minihack/docs/envs/ported/sokoban.md

 ## Reward

-The agent receives a reward of +1 for reaching the stairs down - finishing the whole episode.
+The agent receives a reward of +1 for reaching the stairs down and +0.1 for filling each pit.

 ## All Environments